code-differently/code-differently-24-q4/lesson_00/dasiaenglish/README.md

 ## Support

 I am a hands-on-learner.
 I also learn from constructive feedback.
 I like to know when I am wrong.
-Mainly because I love to make myself better.
+Mainly because I want to continuously make myself better.
 I also like to get credit when my credit is due.

 ## Contact me